 By the end of this course you should be able to...

-2. Gain greater confidence in making prepared and spontaneous presentations to small and large groups
+2. Gain greater confidence in making prepared and spontaneous addresses to small and large groups

 What level is the course and do I need any particular skills?

-- Make use of handouts with some assistance if necessary
+• Make use of handouts with some assistance if required

-Before joining the class you will need to speak to one of the Speech Therapy team.
+Before joining the class, you will need to have a telephone advisory session with one of the speech therapy team.